 Author: Nicole Lutze

-Nicole is a freelance writer and marketing consultant with a passion for sustainability.
+Nicole is a freelance writer with a passion for sustainability and a penchant for vegetable gardens.
 She loves to tell stories about people who are inspired to do things differently, and those who hope to change the world for the better.
-She’s also the mother of two tiny humans with big personalities, and an obsessive enthusiast of vegetable gardens.